List of Spanish football champions

 The Spanish football champions are the winners of La Liga, the primary football competition in Spain.
 The league is contested on a round-robin basis, with the title awarded to the team that finishes top at the end of the season.
 First established in 1929 with ten teams, La Liga has featured 20 teams since 1997.
-Before the league’s formation, the Copa del Rey—a regionalised cup competition—was effectively considered the national championship.
+Before the league's formation, the Copa del Rey—a regionalised cup competition—was effectively considered the national championship.
 The league was suspended between 1936 and 1939 due to the Spanish Civil War.

-Real Madrid are the most successful club, with 36 league titles, followed by Barcelona with 28.
+Real Madrid is the most successful club, with 36 league titles, followed by Barcelona with 29.
 Barcelona has won the double (winning the league and cup in the same season) a record nine times, ahead of Athletic Bilbao’s five.
 Barcelona is also one of only two European clubs—alongside Bayern Munich, who joined them in 2020—to have won the treble twice, most recently in 2015.
-The current champions are Barcelona, who claimed their 28th title in the 2024–25 season.
+The current champions are Barcelona, who claimed their 29th title in the 2025–26 season.

 The three lowest-placed teams in La Liga are relegated to the Segunda División and replaced by the top three from that division.
 Of the league’s founding clubs, only Athletic Bilbao, Barcelona, and Real Madrid have never been relegated.